 If a cocktail at a bar isn’t beautifully presented, that

-tellme all I need to know about the pace.
+tellsme all I need to know about the place.

 To sit down and talk with Kyle Stewart-Franz is to spend some time skimming the surface of his broad range of interests.
 As a self-trained coder, he currently works as a security developer for a well-known Silicon Valley brand.
 At home, he dives deeply into experimental DIY projects.
 Last year he built voice-activated smart shades for his home and an animated E Ink picture frame, reminiscent of the newspapers from the Harry Potter universe.
 He dreams of opening a restaurant with a killer rooftop bar, but you’ll notice his eyes open the widest when he starts talking about cocktails.